10up/gutenberg-best-practices/training/Block-Based-Themes/09-archive-templates-and-cards.md

 ---
 sidebar_label: 9.
-Archive Templates and the Card Pattern
+Archive Templates and the Card Block
 sidebar_position: 9
 ---

-# 9. Archive Templates and the Card Pattern
+# 9. Archive Templates and the Card Block

-Build archive pages for Movies and People, and create an adaptive card pattern that renders differently based on post type.
-This lesson combines templates and patterns into one hands-on exercise.
+Build archive pages for Movies and People.
+We'll reference a custom Card block that renders differently based on post type, and look at why a block beats a pattern once render logic needs to survive a round trip through the editor.

 ## Learning Outcomes

 1. Be able to build archive templates with Query Loop, Post Template, and pagination.
-2. Know how patterns work as template composition tools.
+2. Know how to reference a custom block (with attribute variations) from a template.
-3. Understand how PHP conditionals in patterns can adapt output.
+3. Understand why patterns with PHP logic are risky once content passes through the editor.
-4. Know the difference between a pattern used for starter content and one used for template composition.
+4. Know what belongs at the top level of `patterns/` versus in a subdirectory like `patterns/images/`.

 ## Tasks